KhronosGroup/glTF/extensions/CESIUM_binary_glTF/README.md

 Given an `arrayBuffer` with Binary glTF, Listing 1 shows how to parse the header and access the JSON.

+_TODO: the code below is out-of-sync with Cesium_

 **Listing 1**: Parsing Binary glTF.
 This uses a `TextDecoder` wrapper in Cesium, [`getStringFromTypedArray`](https://github.com/AnalyticalGraphicsInc/cesium/blob/bgltf/Source/Core/getStringFromTypedArray.js).
 ```javascript
 var sizeOfUint32 = Uint32Array.BYTES_PER_ELEMENT;